NJ Housing Needs Resources

 Administered through the NJ Housing and Mortgage Finance Agency, the New Jersey’s Hardest Hit Fund (NJHHF) program is funded through a federal grant from the United States Treasury’s Hardest Hit Fund.
 The New Jersey Housing and Mortgage Finance Agency (NJHMFA) is the official administrator of the program for the State of New Jersey.
 New Jersey’s Hardest Hit Fund program consists of the NJ HomeSaver and NJ HomeKeeper programs.

-The New Jersey Coalition to End Homeless has designed a toolkit to assist advocates in their efforts to help create County Homeless Trust Funds.
-The toolkit includes a fact sheet, endorsements, model ordinance and county plans.
+This toolkit is to assist advocates in their efforts to help create County Homeless Trust Funds.
+Here you'll find a fact sheet, endorsements, model ordinance and county plans.

 Congressional Budget Office Report on Federal Housing Assistance